Public Health Nursing Services

-- Assistance to patients in obtaining medical treatment and health care services within the county
+- Help connecting patients to medical care and services within the county

 - Communicable disease investigations